satoshinakamoto007/wallets/docs/part3_deeperintoCLVM.md

 ```
 Notice how the original solution `(20 30 40)` does not matter for the new evaluation environment.
-In this example we are quoting both the new puzzle and the new solution to prevent them from being prematurely evaluated.
+In this example we use `q` to quote both the new puzzle and the new solution to prevent them from being prematurely evaluated.

-One trick that we can pull is that we can define the new solution in terms of the outer solution.
+A neat trick that we can pull is that we can define the new solution in terms of the outer solution.
 In this next example we will add the first element of the old solution to our new solution.

 ```